-- For a previously funded organization, the organization must contribute no less than 20% of total project cost as match. - The formula for calculating VOCA is - Federal Funds Requested x 20 /80 = Required Match. - For a newly funded organization, the organization must contribute no less than 26% of total project as match. - Matching contributions must be directly related to the subgrant project and cannot be derived from other federal funds unless specifically allowable by DOJ. - Applicants are encouraged to keep local match at the minimum needed to meet the federal funds requested.
-Once budgeted within a subgrant budget, the source of match becomes a part of the subgrant project, which disqualifies its use for any other project. - Waiver request: - Full or partial match waivers are available for request.
+- For a previously funded organization, the organization must contribute no less than 20% of total project cost as match. - The formula for calculating VOCA is - Federal Funds Requested x 20 /80 = Required Match. - For a newly funded organization, the organization must contribute no less than 26% of total project as match. - Matching contributions must be directly related to the subgrant project and cannot be derived from other federal funds unless specifically allowable by DOJ. - Matching contributions must be allowable project expenses based on funding requirements. - Applicants are encouraged to keep local match at the minimum needed to meet the federal funds requested.
+Once budgeted within a subgrant budget, the source of match becomes a part of the subgrant project, which disqualifies its use for any other project. - Waiver request: - ➤ Match is currently waived for all funded projects through September 2024. - For a potential continuation year, match waivers will be available for request.
 They must be supported by DFA-IGS and approved by OVC.
 Waivers are entirely at the OVC Director's discretion, but the Director typically considers factors such as local resources, annual budget changes, past ability to provide match, and whether the funding is for new or additional activities requiring additional match versus continuing activities where match is already provided. - OVC does not require match from sub-recipients that are federally recognized American Indian or Alaska Native tribes, or projects that operate on tribal lands.